Quick Links Menu.

 Class Notes:

 The armament of the class went through three major configuration changes.
 Originally the ships had a single 5"/38 enclosed mount at each end and six 3"/50 twin mounts, two abreast forward and four at the corners of the after superstructure.
 The first change was the removal of the 5"/38 mounts in 1959-61, leaving the ships otherwise unchanged with their six 3"/50 twin mounts.
-The second change was a modernization in 1965-76 in which the two 3"/50 twin mounts at the forward end of the after superstructure were replaced with a large new deckhouse and a small helicopter flight deck was added over the stern.
+The second change was a modernization in 1965-76 in which the two 3"/50 twin mounts at the forward end of the after superstructure were displaced by a large new deckhouse and a small helicopter flight deck was added over the stern.
 The third change was the removal of all armament in 1976-80 when the ships were transferred to MSC.
-The main exception was AO 144, which received the flight deck modernization as early as 1957, displacing the after 5"/38 gun but retaining the forward one until around 1961.
-AO 143 also lost one 5"/38 mount in 1957.
+The main exception was AO 144, which received the flight deck and after deckhouse modernization as early as 1957, displacing the after 5"/38 gun and two after 3"/50 mounts but retaining the forward 5"/38 mount until around 1961.

 Ship Notes: